Wonik-Studios/SimulatingForestFires/README.md

 If instead, you would like to run the code in a program, you’ll have to set the parameters in a dictionary, import the Simulation class from the Simulation.py file, create an instance of the Simulation class and call the run function on it.

 The Simulation object’s parameters are (xPixels, yPixels, cellPixelWidth, settings).
 The settings variable should be a dictionary with “ignition”, “burnout”, “density”, “wind-angle”, “wind-power” as keys.
-The values for these keys are explained up above.

 Example
 ```python